 The type of a data object informs the compiler how values are represented, and which operations are available.
 The “type system” of a language is the set of rules used by the language to structure and organize its collection of types.
 Any attempt to manipulate data objects with inappropriate operations is a type error.
 A program is said to be type safe (or type secure) if it can be demonstrated that it has no type errors.

 Every programming language has some sort of type system.
 A language is statically typed if the type of every expression is known at compile time.
-The “type system” is considered to be strong if it guarantees type safety through language rules plus static or dynamic checks, and weak if it does not.
+The type system is considered to be strong if it guarantees type safety through language rules plus static or dynamic checks, and weak if it does not.
 There are strongly typed languages that are not statically typed because they enforce type safety with runtime checks.

 In practical terms, nearly every language falls short of being strongly typed (in an ideal sense) because of the inclusion of mechanisms to bypass type safety in particular circumstances.
 For that reason and because every language has a different type system, this description will focus on taking advantage of whatever features for type safety are available in the chosen language.